aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     upload: ../web/solar.png to s3://qnabotworkshop-website-s3bucket-1aty4rnkfi6x0/solar.png
     </pre>

     * Note the Website Url.
 You can open this by clicking on the link from the IDE.
 Great.
-You should now see a fireball that is our Sun.
+You should now see artwork representing the Sun.

 3) Record the URI to your website reported above.
 For example: